streamdp/ip-info-fe/README.md

 </div>

 ## Contributing
 Contributions are welcome!
-If you encounter any issues, have suggestions for new features, or want to improve **ip-info**, please feel free to open an issue or submit a pull request on the project's GitHub repository.
+If you encounter any issues, have suggestions for new features, or want to improve **ip-info-fe**, please feel free to open an issue or submit a pull request on the project's GitHub repository.

 ## License
-**ip-info** is released under the _Apache 2.0_ License.
-See the LICENSE file for complete license details.
+**ip-info-fe** is released under the _Apache 2.0_ License.
+See the [LICENSE](https://github.com/streamdp/ip-info-fe/blob/main/LICENSE) file for complete license details.

 ### Support project
 [DigitalOcean](https://www.digitalocean.com/?refcode=253bf19488bd&utm_campaign=Referral_Invite&utm_medium=Referral_Program) referral link.